RickStrahl/BlogPosts/2018-03/A-Markdown-TagHelper-and-Parser-for-ASP.NET-Core/AMarkdownTaghelperAndParserForAspNetCore.md

 A few months ago I wrote about creating a [literal Markdown Control for WebForms](https://weblog.west-wind.com/posts/2017/Sep/13/A-Literal-Markdown-Control-for-ASPNET-WebForms), where I described a simple content control that takes the content from within a tag and parses the embedded Markdown and then produces HTML output in its stead.
 I created a WebForms control mainly for selfish reasons, because I have tons of semi-static content on my content sites that still live in classic ASP.NET ASPX pages.

-Since I wrote that article I've gotten a lot of requests to write about an ASP.NET Core version for something similar and - back to my own selfishishness - I'm also starting to deploy a few content heavy sites that have mostly static html content that would be well served by Markdown using ASP.NET Core and Razor Pages.
-So it's time to build an ASP.NET Core version by creating a `<markdown>` TagHelper.
+Since I wrote that article I've gotten a lot of requests to write about an ASP.NET Core version for something similar and - back to my own selfishness - I'm also starting to deploy a few content heavy sites that have mostly static html content that would be well served by Markdown using ASP.NET Core and Razor Pages.
+So it's time to build an ASP.NET Core version by creating a `<markdown>` TagHelper which I cover in this post.
+Along the same lines, I also created a [generic markdown page processing Middleware component](https://github.com/RickStrahl/Westwind.AspNetCore/tree/master/Westwind.AspNetCore.Markdown#markdown-page-processor-middleware) that can be used to generically serve arbitrary Markdown documents in any ASP.NET Core site which I cover in a [separate post](https://weblog.west-wind.com/posts/2018/Apr/18/Creating-a-generic-Markdown-Page-Handler-in-ASPNET-Core) next week.

-There are already a number of implementations available, but I'm a big fan of the [MarkDig Markdown Parser](https://github.com/lunet-io/markdig), so I set out to create an **ASP.NET Core Tag Helper** that provides the same functionality as the WebForms control I previously created.
+There are already a number of Markdown TagHelper implementations available, but I'm a big fan of the [MarkDig Markdown Parser](https://github.com/lunet-io/markdig), so I set out to create an **ASP.NET Core Tag Helper** that provides the same functionality as the WebForms control I previously created.

 Using the TagHelper you can render Markdown like this inside of a Razor Page: